mramshaw/TDD_and_Benchmarking_in_Go/README.md

 [Lex Fridman usually has fascinating guests & prepares really interesting questions.
  The key reminder was that it is possible to optimize for different use cases.]

-Also by this interesting podcast ("It's time to talk about testing"):
+Also by this interesting Go Time podcast ("It's time to talk about testing"):

     http://changelog.com/gotime/83

 [The inspiration here was the discussion around whether or not 100% code coverage was really sufficient.
-TL;DR - it really depends upon the test quality.]
+TL;DR - it really depends upon the test quality.
+My personal view is that 100% code coverage is not always desireable or even possible.
+Nevertheless, more code coverage is almost always (but not always) better than less code coverage.]